AlaSQL/alasql/README.md

 * **2x speed** [compared to Linq](http://jsperf.com/alasql-vs-linq-on-groupby/3) for `GROUP BY` on 1,048,576 rows

+**Please remember to use indexes to speed up your selects**.
+[Have a look here](https://www.tutorialspoint.com/sql/sql-indexes.htm) if you are unsure what this is.

 See more [speed related info on the wiki](https://github.com/agershun/alasql/wiki/Speed)